oliverroick/oliverroick.net/src/collections/_portfolio/2023-stac-react.md

 STAC (Spatio-temporal Asset Catalog) is a standard crucial for publication, exploration, and search of geo-spatial data.
 While there are several open-source libraries supporting the implementation for STAC-conformant APIs, corresponding front-end implementations are often built from scratch, with developers re-implementing common functionality, such as composing search queries and displaying search results as item lists and on interactive maps.

 STAC-React is a small TypeScript library that supports developers in building front-end applications for STAC-APIs.
 It provides building blocks to compose item searches, execute queries to a STAC API, handle server responses and manage application state.
-Specifically, STAC-React four modules:

 We designed STAC-React so it’s agnostic to UI-component libraries or frameworks you may use to build forms.
 It’s a simple layer that sits between the user-facing components of your application and the STAC backend.
 Instead of writing and maintaining code to compose complex queries, you can focus on crafting user-friendly interfaces to make geographic data more accessible over the Web.